kelleyjbrady/NiceODE/readme.md

 - `debug/inner_opt_vjp/gemini_ivp_mre.py`

-Demonstrates that an objective function containing an inner optmizer which itself contains an IVP solve (`diffrax.diffeqsolve`) fails because the custom vjp's utilized by `diffrax` and `jaxopt` do not go to the second derivative level.
+Demonstrates that an objective function containing an inner optimizer which itself contains an IVP solve (`diffrax.diffeqsolve`) fails because the custom vjp's utilized by `diffrax` and `jaxopt` do not go to the second derivative level.

 ## MRE 2: Less MRE More Consolidated Code

 - `debug/inner_opt_vjp/debug_customvjp.py`

-This file contains all of the logic from the core package, with the `diffrax.diffeq` solve replaced by a matrix multiplcation.
+This file contains all of the logic from the core package, with the `diffrax.diffeq` solve replaced by a matrix multiplication.
 This file was further simplified into MRE 3 and 4.

 ## MRE 3: Linear Model Simplification with jaxopt IFT

 - `debug/inner_opt_vjp/jaxopt_mre_gemini.py`

 This file simplifies MRE 2 and demonstrates that the jaxopt IFT implementation generates the same gradient as finite differences.
-Critically, this match to finite differences is generated when the inner optmizer DOES NOT contain a `diffrax.diffeqsolve`, which we know fails based on MRE 1.
+Critically, this match to finite differences is generated when the inner optimizer DOES NOT contain a `diffrax.diffeqsolve`, which we know fails based on MRE 1.

 It seems therefore that if one can construct a custom vjp for MRE 3 it would then be possible to put the diffrax solver back into the inner optimizer and arrive at a solution to the issue demonstrated in MRE 1.